Shaikh-areeb/Insurance-Claim-Prediction/README.md

 - F1-Score: 0.91
   Balanced performance across both classes.
 - Weighted Average:
-  Weighted by class support, these averages reflect the dominance of Class 0 in the dataset:
+  Weighted by class support, these averages reflect the dominance of Class 0 in the dataset **- Precision: 0.99**
-**- Precision: 0.98**
 **- Recall: 0.97**
 **- F1-Score: 0.98**